Verne D. Mudge

-Verne Donald Mudge (September 5, 1898 - January 29, 1957) was a highly decorated officer in the United States Army with the rank of Major general.
-He is most noted as Commanding general, 1st Cavalry Division during World War II for which he received Distinguished Service Cross, the United States Army's second highest military decoration for soldiers who display extraordinary heroism in combat with an armed enemy force.
+Verne Donald Mudge (September 5, 1898 – January 29, 1957) was a highly decorated officer in the United States Army with the rank of major general.
+He is most noted as commanding general of the 1st Cavalry Division during World War II, for which he received the Distinguished Service Cross, the United States Army's second highest military decoration for soldiers who display extraordinary heroism in combat with an armed enemy force.

-Mudge served his whole career in the Cavalry Branch, rising from the Platoon leader to Divisional commander.
-His career was cut short after he was wounded by Japanese grenade during the Battle of Manila in February 1945.
-He retired from the U.S. Army in November 1946 and then served as Chief of the Professional Staff of the U.S. Senate Armed Services Committee until July 1956.
+Mudge served his whole career in the cavalry branch, rising from platoon leader to divisional commander.
+His career was cut short after he was wounded by a Japanese grenade during the Battle of Manila in February 1945.
+He retired from the U.S. Army in November 1946 and then served as chief of the Professional Staff of the U.S. Senate Armed Services Committee until July 1956.